PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-08 14:38:54
+Last updated: 2024-04-08 14:39:28
-Random Quote: Dreams change.
-Other things become important. -
+Random Quote: Heroes are not born, they're forged in darkness.
+Shaped in battle.
+Defined by sacrifice. - The Watcher